-- (a) large complex projects; - (b) projects where it may be undesirable to prepare complete detailed technical specifications; or - (c) long term projects with a duration period exceeding three years.
+- (a) large complex projects; - projects where it may be undesirable to prepare complete detailed technical (b) specifications; or - long term projects with a duration period exceeding three years. (c)

-In the first stage technical proposals on conceptual design or performance specifications should be invited subject to technical as well as commercial clarifications and adjustments.
+In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments.